 2. Reckon purpose

 The purpose of the Reckon commune is self-improvement.
-Communards spend part of the day working, part of the day working on their character traits.
+Communards spend part of the day in agricultural and related work, and the part of the day working on self-improvement through taking courses and through building their character traits.
 One of the primary vehicles for improvement is keeping a journal to assist in making self-reckonings.
 Thus, the name for the commune is “Reckon”.

 The physical layout of the commune is broken down into two distinct zones.

 The house space includes the house and yard.
 The public space includes the property between the street and the yard, and commune vans that are sometimes parked on the street.
 Different rules apply in different zones.

 The first rule is: everyone must speak calmly and softly in the house zone.
 This does not mean that only whispering is allowed, although whispering is fine.
 It means speaking at the lowest necessary volume.
 It means speaking slowly.
 It means taking periodic breaks from speaking to allow others to respond, or to indicate that they understand what is being said, or to indicate they are not interested in having a discussion.
 In line with this, anyone using a device that plays audio should equip it with a headset, bluetooth, etc in the house space.

 The second rule is that the clothing worn while in the house space should cover the body as much as is consistent with the season.

 The third rule is no one should touch anyone else while in the house space.

 The fourth rule is that communards are expected to participate in scheduled meetings.